olliw42/mLRS-docu/docs/SX126x_SX127x_INCOMPATIBILITY.md

 ([back to main page](../README.md))

 mLRS hardware uses several Semtech RF chipsets that are not fully compatible with one another.
-As a result, not all mLRS devices can bind to each other (see the subsection below for details).
+As a result, not all mLRS devices can bind to each other.

 ## Compatibility Chart